 How do I transfer my EZDetach license to a new computer?¶

-Please see this section of the User Guide.
+Please see the Changing Computers section of the User Guide.
 Be sure to save your license key email in a safe place.

 How many licenses do I need?¶